MarramWind Offshore Windfarm

 Next steps

-Statutory Consultation Rounds 1 and 2
+Statutory Consultation Rounds 1, 2 and 3

 Engaging with stakeholders is a vital part of MarramWind’s development.
 We’re committed to designing an offshore wind farm that reflects local needs and delivers long-term benefits for communities across Aberdeenshire and beyond.

-• Four online Q&A sessions
+• Online Q&A sessions

-• A virtual exhibition on our website
+• Virtual exhibitions on our website

 a